You're allocated a social worker when you enter care.

 Needs assessment

 You're entitled to an assessment of your needs within a pathway plan.
-Your personal advisor will support you with accommodation and maintenance.
+Your personal adviser will support you with finding accommodation.
+They will also provide guidance on budgeting for living independently, as well as other needs to be successful.

 It's the PA’s role to support and advise you.
-This is to make sure you understand what you are entitled to.
+This is to make sure you understand what you are entitled to and how to access what you may need to move to independence.

 More about your pathway plan